-A digital version in .dai format containing the Symbol Library, Colour Tables and Look-up Tables is provided as a manufacturer's option for edition 3.4, but may not be provided for succeeding editions.
+A digital version in .dai format containing the Symbol Library, Colour Tables and Look-up Tables is provided as a manufacturer's option for edition 4.0.0.

 Note that the Presentation Library contains some features and procedures which are not required in the IMO standards or IEC specifications, such as four depth shades, etc. These are identified, and their use is optional.